39 Coastal Decorating Ideas for Your Beach Home

 Key Elements of Coastal Interiors

 Selecting the right color palette is one of the most important aspects of achieving a modern coastal look.
-You want to create a fresh, airy, and beachy space without being overly nautical.
-Start with a base of neutral colors, such as white, gray, or beige, to create a clean and modern foundation.
+You want to create a fresh, airy, and beachy space that avoids an overly nautical feel.
+Begin with a neutral color base, such as white, gray, or beige, to create a clean and modern foundation.
 Then, layer in shades of blue, green, and sandy beige to add depth and dimension.

 If you’re hesitant about using too much color, try incorporating it in small ways, such as with throw pillows, art, or decorative accents.
 This way, you can add color without overwhelming the space.
-Remember to incorporate natural light and airy fabrics like cotton or linen to complete the coastal vibe.
+Remember to incorporate natural light and airy fabrics, such as cotton or linen, to complete the coastal vibe.

 Here are a few design tips to create a coastal-inspired home: